mjholub/LibRate/README.md

 This project is currently in early alpha stage, bugs are expected and PRs are very welcome.

-**The first public beta instance is expected to launch by the end of September 2023.**
+**The first public beta instance is expected to launch by the end of December 2023.**

 **NOTE**: we're using the term *member* to stress inclusivity and openness, as opposed to the term *user* which is controversial, because it was borrowed from the term drug dealers use to refer to their customers.